Monitise: 2012-2016

+In July 2014, Monitise signed an agreement with IBM to develop a data, analytics and machine learning driven customer experience solution aligned with the IBM Next Best Action Signature Solution (Data, Analytics, Reporting, Commerce, Experience, and Mathematical Optimisation) and to underpin their white label mobile banking platform.

+In August 2014, Monitise signed a partnership agreement with IBM to extend its relationship, transferring its UK development and integration business, including some contractors, to IBM as part of an expanded agreement from July.
+Monitise retained customer contracts, IP, and commitments, while cutting its global workforce by over 20%, aiding cost reduction efforts for profitability in 2016.

+IBM would host, enable, and sell Monitise’s technology as a cloud-delivered offering, initially targeting financial services but expanding to other sectors.
+The partnership aligned with Monitise’s shift to a subscription-based model.
+The transition impacted short-term revenues, and Monitise shares rose 14.2% following the announcement.
+CEO Alastair Lukies emphasised the deal’s role in scaling operations and global expansion.

 In 2015, Monitise announced that revenue declined 6% to £89.7m (FY 2014: £95.1m), changes to the board and progress on transition to cloud.
 Elizabeth Buse stepped down as CEO and from the Board, on 9 September 2015, and deputy CEO and Chief Commercial Officer Lee Cameron was appointed Monitise's new CEO.

+Losses and closure

 In 2016, the company reported heavy losses.
-Shares in Monitise were down 96 per cent over the past two years.
+Shares in Monitise were down 96 per cent over the previous two years.
 At the start of 2014 its market cap exceeded £1bn, but by May 2016, its market cap had dropped to £66m.
 An unsuccessful attempt to sell the company's voucher business and management turnover contributed to the decline.

-Key People

-Monitise has both an Executive team and a Board of directors.